-I visited for 3 days in October when the weather is usually perfect; hot days and warms nights, with little rain.
+I spent 3 days in New Orleans during October when the weather is usually perfect; hot days and warms nights, with little rain.
 There are plenty of things to explore in New Orleans so you could easily spend a week here.
 Most people listen to some jazz, visit the Mississippi River, the beautiful cemeteries, discover the city’s haunted past, and visit the old colonial plantations houses to discover the history of the families, houses and the sad world of slavery which thrived in the USA.
 You could also check out the nearby swampland and even do a spot of crawfishing!

-All these local and guided tours can be booked in advance if you’re on a tight schedule, or booked locally subject to availability if you want to take the city as it comes.
+All these local and guided tours can be booked in advance by us if you’re on a tight schedule, or subject to availability if you want to book locally in the city.

 We arrived in the evening and headed straight to the famous Bourbon Street in the heart the old French Quarter.
 Named for the French, Bourbon Street has a rich Creole history, known for its debauchery including drinking, gambling and prostitution – a lot of this is still visible today.

 Although quieter during the day, at night this street is certainly intense; it’s filled with overpriced restaurants and bars and full on craziness - it was busy for all three nights we were stayed.
 I think the Americans have put their stamp a little too much on the street; there's a somewhat 'tacky' feel to the street these days.
 It’s certainly a must-visit street, but I definitely think New Orleans has more to offer.